rexcontrols/REXexamples/UniPi_examples/LEDsnake_EMO-1WR4DI4/README.md

-Controlling relay outputs and reading digital inputs of the EMO-1WR4DI4
+﻿Controlling relay outputs and reading digital inputs of the EMO-1WR4DI4
 =======================================================================

 This folder contains the source files for the demonstration project on using